Department Technology Theory of Action

 Professional Learning Plans

 Through ongoing collaboration with the building administrative staff and building leaders, which will include reviewing various forms of data (Instructional Learning walk, BrightBytes survey results), we will plan out professional learning needs for the building as it relates to leveraging instructional technology for instruction.
 This work will directly support the district’s pillar #1 of providing equitable access to rigorous, responsive instruction, through providing professional learning opportunities for staff that will lead to them providing opportunities for students to direct their own learning.
 This work will also support staff in their work with students to work with other students on cognitively demanding, culturally, socially relevant real world tasks that require students to engage in discussion, questioning, exploration, research, make decisions and communicate their findings.
 As part of this work our teacher librarians and a group of teachers will participate in a cohort of leaders across the district to build upon the consistency of instructional technology usage in D97.
+This year a large part of the training will include support for staff on delivering high quality remote learning instruction.

 Improve student and staff experience with instructional technology and IT services

 For our staff and students to be successful, they need to have the high leverage resources to support their learning.
 Our work this year will be centered around providing these resources that have a high potential impact on instructional practices, student learning and school culture.
 This will include providing equitable access for all of our students and staff to the pertinent resources (for example, Internet access for all).
 Our team will continue to work to provide access to resources for all students and staff in a way that they can access whenever they need and in a way that will support them, with one goal of empowering our students and staff to be more successful in the use of instructional technology resources.
-Our team will leverage the Learn Platform tool to complete rapid return on investment/return on value analysis to support in decision making for strategy and budgeting for the following year.
+Our team will leverage the Learn Platform tool to complete rapid return on investment/return on value analysis to support decision making for strategy and budgeting for the following year.

 Stregnthen Network and Data Security